 Sunday-Weekday Connection meets to relax, share a meal, and listen to a guest speaker.

-Joy Davis Literary Seminars meet on the first Thursday of the month, September through May, at 10 a.m. in the Church Library.
+Joy Davis Literary Seminars meet on the second Thursday of the month, September through May, at 10 a.m. in the Church Library.
 Led by avid reader and literary critic Joy Davis, these seminars examine works of classic and contemporary literature.
 All are welcome.